-The turbulent kinetic energy and its production presented in this section are scaled with the inlet free-stream velocity and displacement thickness.
+A general description of the turbulent kinetic energy and its production is presented here.
+In this section the scaling of the turbulent statistics is based on the local freestream velocity.
 For the APG1 case the development of the turbulent kinetic energy is typical for an APG turbulent boundary layer.
-In figure 9 contours of constant levels of turbulent kinetic energy from 0.0005 to 0.006 are shown.
-The peak value is around 0.006 at all streamwise positions.
-It is slightly larger at the beginning and decreases slowly downstream, while the position of the peak is shifted outward from y = 4 at x = 150 to y = 18 at x = 550.

-The turbulent kinetic energy development in SEP is more complicated and will be discussed with the aid of figure 10, where contours of constant levels of turbulent kinetic energy from 0.005 to 0.025 are shown.
-At x = 150 the boundary layer has barely separated and the energy has one maximum of 0.0016 located far out in the boundary layer (approximately at y = 18).
-Further downstream, at position x = 250,
+In figure 13 contours of constant levels of turbulent kinetic energy from 0.0005 to 0.006 are shown.
+The peak value is at all streamwise positions around 0.006.
+It is slightly larger in the beginning and decreases slowly downstream, while the position for the peak is shifted outward from y=4 at x=150 to y=18 at x=550.
+The turbulent kinetic energy development in SEP is more complicated and the discussion will be made with the aid of figure 14.
+In figure 14 contours of constant levels of turbulent kinetic energy from 0.005 to 0.025 are shown.
+At x = 150 the boundary layer has barely separated and the energy has one maximum of 0.0016 located far out in the boundary layer (approximately at y=18).
+Further downstream, at position x=250, the energy maximum has shifted outward to y = 30 with the larger value 0.025.
+The profile then stays approximately the same until the maximum starts to decrease and is moving towards the wall after x = 330.
+When comparing with the mean streamwise velocity in figure 15, it is noted that the peak in turbulent kinetic energy is located outside the recirculation zone.
+This was also noted by SC and Alving & Fernholz (1996) among others, (see the introduction in the present work).
+At x = 350 the profile of the energy is almost identical with the one at x = 150, but the maximum continues to decrease downstream, even though the location (y = 18) of the maximum is constant.
+The boundary layer is still subjected to an adverse pressure gradient, and the peak located far out in the boundary layer is a consequence of this.
+Nothing spectacular happens at the point of reattachment (x = 412).
+The peak value is stabilized after x = 450 at a value of 0.006, which is the same value as observed in the APG1 case.

-FIGURE 8.
-Streamwise velocity fluctuations in a horizontal plane at approximately $y^+ = 10$ (at x = 350).
-The dark area represents low-speed fluid. (a) APG1, (b) SEP.
-The points denoted S and R represent separation and reattachment respectively.

-FIGURE 9.
-APG1: Contours of turbulent kinetic energy.
-Values from 0.0005 to 0.006.
+FIGURE 13.
+APG1: contours of turbulent kinetic energy.

-FIGURE 10.
-SEP: Contours of turbulent kinetic energy.
-Values from 0.005 to 0.025.
+Figure 14.
+SEP: contours of turbulent kinetic energy.